Technology and Space Exploration

 enable emergency responders to prepare by opening fire station doors and starting generators.

-In order to expand, and be even more effective, this system needs resources.
+And now, the EEW is available to the public through the ShakeAlert LA app.
+I encourage constituents to visit http://www.shakealert.org for more information and to download this application, which can provide up to 60 seconds of warning before shaking begins.
+But in order to expand, and be even more effective, this system needs additional resources.
 That is why I have requested funds through the House Interior Appropriations bill for EEW expansion on the West Coast.
 This system is not only critical for our communities; it is also a pivotal model for other seismically active areas in the U.S. and abroad, with the potential to help save billions from fewer economic losses, damage to property and infrastructure, and critical injuries.

 More on Technology and Space Exploration